easylager/tires_navigator/README.md

 Main file is bot.py which collects data from storages/av_storage.json and sorage/bamper_storage.json and sends it to me through telegram.

 Description of the problem:
 As a rule, really profitable offers are sold within 10-20 minutes after publication.
-The bot allows you to refuse constant monitoring and evaluation of proposals.
+Thфt bot allows me to refuse constant monitoring and evaluation of proposals.
 The program searches for new proposals every minute (comparing id) and sends all the necessary characteristics in a convenient form in a message